Ice Fishing Calories Burned Calculator

 Is ice fishing good for weight loss?

-Ice Fishing has a MET value of 2, which means it burns a moderate amount of calories.
-A 160-lb person burns about 145 calories per hour.
+Ice Fishing has a selected MET value of 2, which means it burns a moderate amount of calories.
+A 160-lb person burns about 152 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular ice fishing combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during ice fishing?